 Step 4: Enter Source Information

 A dialog box will appear where you can enter the relevant information about the outside source you wish to add.
-Start by mentioning the date of the source.
+Start by mentioning the source's date.

-You can add the complete date or just the year to the date filed.
+You can add the complete date or the year to the filed date.
 Then continue.

 Step 5: Provide a Title